 On average, though, you should be looking at your intake if you're taking in more than 400 mg a day.
-Symptoms to watch out for are headaches, irritability, insomnia, palpitations, nervousness or muscle tremors - all of which may indicate your consumption is too high.
+Caffeine withdrawal symptoms to watch out for are headaches, irritability, insomnia, palpitations, nervousness or muscle tremors - all of which may indicate your caffeine consumption is too high.

 Knowing your caffeine intake is particularly important in childhood and adolescence.
 There's a reason energy drinks are set to be banned for children in England: younger brains are more sensitive to caffeine.
 As a rule of thumb, children should consume no more than 3 mg of caffeine a day for every kilo of their body weight.
 (For a child weighing 40 kg, this would equate to 120 mg - about the same as one strong coffee.)

-There are other groups of people too who might benefit from cutting down on caffeine.
+There are other groups of people too who might benefit from giving up caffeine or cutting down.
 These include pregnant women and those who are looking to start a family, along with migraine and anxiety sufferers.

 Kanani adds that those with certain heart conditions should reduce their caffeine intake, definitely keeping it below the 400 mg threshold.